-Since 2011, ARTE has presented the ARTEKino International Prize, which is worth 6,000 Euros and goes to one of the projects selected for the Berlinale Co-Production Market.
+Since 2011, ARTE has presented the ARTEKino International Award, which is worth 6,000 Euros and goes to one of the projects selected for the Berlinale Co-Production Market.

 In 2015 the renowned Eurimages Co-Production Development Award, which comes with a prize money of 20,000 Euros, was given to the producers of one of around 25 projects selected from the Berlinale Co-Production Market for the first time.
 Eligible for the award are Co-Production Market projects that have been conceived from the outset as theatrical co-productions involving at least two eligible Eurimages countries.
 These co-productions may not, however, be solely financial in nature.
 Outstanding artistic quality and a project’s chances of being realised as a majority European co-production are the main criteria for selecting the winner.

 Jury members 2021: